j801h/j801h.github.io/_projects/fea.md

 ### Summary

-Finite Element Analysis (FEA) is a powerful computational method for simulating complex physical systems, such as heat exchangers (or ball valves), by dividing them into smaller elements.
+Finite Element Analysis (FEA) is a powerful computational method for simulating complex physical systems, such as heat exchangers, by dividing them into smaller elements.
 By solving time-dependent governing equations and applying boundary conditions, FEA can model transient conditions and provide insights into temperature profiles, pressure drop, heat transfer rates, and potential hotspots or areas of high stress.

 To that end, I have sourced a CAD file for a shell-and-tube heat exchanger, developed mesh representations for the exchanger's flow regions, and have simulated and visualized a steady-state flow condition for the exchanger.
-I am now experimenting with various transient CFD solvers within the openFOAM library to find one appropriate for this project.
+I have also experimented with various fluid dynamics solvers within the openFOAM library, and have settled on teh chtMultiRegionFoam solver for this project.
+Further, I have successfully staged and simulated a case-study for an HX that I found hidden in the openFOAM source code (animation shown above; details below).

 My ultimate goal here is to develop a generalized workflow for converting CAD files and process constraints into high-fidelity models of transient process behaviors.